How to Finance a Pool | Pool Financing Options 2025

 Step 1: Estimate your budget

 Start your pool financing journey by estimating your budget.
 Use a loan calculator to figure out how much you can afford for this major remodel and pool installation.
-This estimation should include the initial construction and ongoing maintenance costs.
+This estimation should include the initial construction and ongoing maintenance expenses.

 Step 2: Credit check and prequalification